loftwah/blog/src/content/blog/techdeck-academy.md

 - **Expanded mentor personalities** to choose from
 - **Community features** to connect with other learners

+The hosted version will transform your TechDeck card into a dynamic record of your learning journey.
+Your card will display verified skills and progress directly from your Academy work, making it more than just a static representation of your abilities.

+As stated on the TechDeck website: "The fully integrated **hosted version** is coming soon, designed to complement your TechDeck card and transform it into a dynamic record of your learning journey."
+This tight integration with the TechDeck ecosystem is what sets the upcoming hosted version apart from the open-source option.

-[Join the waitlist](https://techdeck.life/academy) to be among the first to experience the fully integrated version!
+[Join the waitlist now](https://techdeck.life/academy) to be among the first to experience the fully integrated version!

 ## Choose Your Learning Style with AI Mentor Profiles